 As mentioned above, the lens was made by Kodak and was found on a number of WWII US and Royal Air Force cameras; Kodak’s K-24 being the most famous.

 The camera was typically used for aerial reconnaissance and checking the position of bombers over target sites after payload delivery.
-It has a built-in 24 volt motor drive and remote shutter release which requires an external power source.
+It has a built-in 24-volt motor drive and remote shutter release which requires an external power source.
 Here’s mine, which I purchased unused.

 …and another shot of the film back compared to my Leica M6.

-The film back was typically loaded with 5 inch wide roll film in 100 and 300 feet rolls capable of taking up to 250 5×5″ photographs and naturally, the lens had a fixed mount and was set to infinity.
+The film back was typically loaded with 5-inch wide roll film in 100 and 300 feet rolls capable of taking up to 250 5×5″ photographs and naturally, the lens had a fixed mount and was set to infinity.

 It’s a little known fact that there were in fact three versions of the Aero Ektar 7″ f/2.5 lens: “no dot”, “yellow dot” and “purple dot”.
 Lenses with no dot are so-called “pre-optimisation” lenses.
 They were produced to inventor George H Aklin’s originally patented design – you can see the lens design further up near the beginning of this article.

-Later in the lens’ production life, versions optimised to daytime and night time use were made.
+Later in the lens’ production life, versions optimised to daytime and nighttime use were made.
 These had either a yellow dot or purple dot added to the lens hood.
 Mine is a 1943 yellow dot.

-Bleaching the Aero Ektar lens
+Bleaching a yellowed Aero Ektar lens

 As the process of bleaching your Aero Ektar lens can take several weeks, it would be best if you started at the beginning of your build.